 Risk of Total Capital Loss: F

-The recent explosion in cryptocurrency has the financial world mumbling about crashes of epic proportions.
+The recent explosion in cryptocurrency has the financial world mumbling about crypto crashes of epic proportions.
 Meanwhile, many people have become overnight millionaires.
 I considered Bitcoin when it was $2 but like many others, I didn’t think much of it at the time and I certainly never thought Bitcoin would reach $19,000.

 Most people don’t understand how to use cryptocurrency, or how it is valued.
 For example, Bitcoin’s value is based on scarcity and demand and supply.
 Bitcoin is a limited supply item, capped at 21m units and is traded like a stock.
-I believe blockchain technology is here to stay but I have no idea where cryptocurrency values will be long-term.
+Blockchain technology is here to stay but I have no idea where cryptocurrency values will be long-term.

 Think of cryptocurrency as a pure gambling speculation play.
-I have friends who bought Bitcoin at $19,000 and were distraught when the proceed dropped to $6,900 three months later and then down to $3,000.
-It might be worth throwing a few quid into the lesser known coins such to see if you can strike it rich but success is unlikely.
+I have friends who bought Bitcoin at $19,000 and were distraught when the price proceeds dropped to $6,900 three months later and then down to $3,000.
+It might be worth throwing a few £’s or $’s quid into the lesser-known coins such to see if you can strike it rich but success is unlikely.